tskicode/test-sandbox/README.md

-This test_sandbox repository, which contains objects created in tski-rg-01-testSandbox Resource Group in Azure.
+This test-sandbox repository, which contains objects created in tski-rg-01-testSandbox Resource Group in Azure.